2019 Youth Camps

 For questions, please contact: Brett Swain at email@example.com

-UNO's men's basketball offers individual skills camps for children in grades 1-8, an offensive improvement camp (grades 1-8) and a junior Maverick camp for grades 1-6.
-The camp has qualified staff that have acquired coaching experience from high school, Division I, and the professional level.
+Omaha Men's Basketball offers individual skills camps for children in grades 1-8, an offensive improvement camp (grades 1-8) and a junior Maverick camp for grades 1-6.

 For questions, please contact: Jake Koch, director of Basketball Operations, at firstname.lastname@example.org

-For information, contactcontact: Emily Wacker, director of Basketball Operations, at firstname.lastname@example.org
+For information, contact: Emily Wacker, director of Basketball Operations, at email@example.com

 Holland Academy of Excellence